 As the fall winds blow in, the idea of a Friday night fish fry sounds better than ever.
 But what makes up a great fish fry?
-It starts with quality fish that’s been hand breaded or battered, but extends to the accompaniments, including fresh crisp cole slaw.
+It starts with high quality fish that’s been hand breaded or battered on premise; but it also extends to the accompaniments, including fresh crisp cole slaw.

 And now, after all that, here are five spots that are well worth a try!